luciaterresf-hub/Celiac-Safe-Restaurant-Finder/README.md

 ---
 ## Methodology

-- Reviews are filtered for gluten-related keywords
+- Reviews are filtered using gluten-related keywords (e.g. "gluten-free", "celiac", "GF")
+- Text is normalized to ensure consistent matching
 - Restaurants are scored based on:
-  - Number of safe vs unsafe mentions
+  - Ratio of safe vs unsafe mentions
-  - Frequency of gluten-related terms
+  - Frequency of gluten-related signals
 - A ranking score is computed to prioritize safer restaurants

 ---